AnyTrack

 Mistake 4: not accounting for attribution delays

-What happens: You pause campaigns that look weak on day 1-2, but conversions from delayed attribution (especially with 7-day windows) would have justified the spend.
+What happens: You pause campaigns that look weak on day 1 to 2, but conversions from delayed attribution (especially with 7-day windows) would have justified the spend.

-Fix: Use 3-7 day lookback windows.
+Fix: Use 3 to 7 day lookback windows.
 Don’t make pause decisions based on same-day data alone.

 Mistake 5: treating all conversions equally